baloian/robinhood-fifo/README.md

-# Alpaca Tax Calculator
+# Alpaca FIFO
-This is a TypeScript library that provides functionality to calculate Alpaca trading tax based on FIFO using Alpaca `<YYYYMMDD>.json` reports as inputs.
+This is a TypeScript library that provides functionality to calculate Alpaca trading gain or loss based on FIFO using Alpaca `<YYYYMMDD>.json` reports as inputs.
 We do this because Alpaca no longer supports FIFO.

 ## Install